-The Women's Studies Program will have available for the coming year one or more positions for a graduate teaching assistant.
-Students appointed will assist with and lead discussion sections for the core courses in Women's Studies (WOMS 230 & WOMS 235).
-In addition, they may help with research and other program activities.
-Contingent upon satisfactory performance of duties, the assistant will be reappointed for a second academic year.
+The Women's Studies Program has one position opening for a graduate teaching assistant for Spring 2014.
+The student appointed will assist with and lead discussion sections for the core courses in Women's Studies (WOMS 235).
+In addition, she/he may help with research and other program activities.
+Contingent upon satisfactory performance of duties, the assistant may be reappointed for a the next academic year (2014-2015).

 Working for our program provides many benefits.
 Our students graduate with experience teaching in two areas, which is an asset in a tight job market.
 Participating in the life of an interdisciplinary program also leads students to consider their studies from multiple perspectives, broadening their insights.
 Finally, as a small program, we are able to provide every student with opportunities to engage in non-teaching aspects of academic work, such as committee service and curriculum development.
 We offer intensive training in pedagogy, with particular attention to teaching to diverse audiences and dealing with controversial subjects.